awsdocs/amazon-athena-user-guide/doc_source/notebooks-import-files-libraries.md

 You can use the Python `addPyFile` and `import` methods to import a Python \.zip file to your notebook\.

+**Note**
+The `.zip` files that you import to Athena Spark may include only Python packages\.
+For example, including packages with C\-based files is not supported\.

 **To import a Python `.zip` file to your notebook**

 1. On your local computer, in a desktop directory such as `\tmp`, create a directory called `moduletest`\.